Marjorie F. Lambert: Career

 Beginning in 1938, she served as a judge of Pueblo pottery at the Santa Fe Indian Market.
 Ferguson arranged lectures and activities for the Archaeological Society of New Mexico and though she was unpaid for her service to them, she served as de facto secretary of the organization from 1943 to 1956.
 In 1944, she began preparatory work on Juan de Oñate's capital at the Mission San Gabriel combining archaeological and historical methods.
 Then in 1946 and 1947, she excavated sites in Mexico, but her fieldwork was limited by the demands of the museum.
 In 1950, Ferguson married Everett Vey "Jack" Lambert.
 One of her last excavations was at a cave site in Hidalgo County, New Mexico, in 1960.

 After the Hidalgo County excavation, Marjorie Lambert began to focus more on education and cultural preservation.
 She published nearly 200 papers during her career, before retiring in 1969.
 That same year, she began working on the Board of Managers at the School of American Research and then in the 1970s worked on the development and planning of a museum at Picuris Pueblo.
 The museum marked the first time that archeological remains found a permanent home within their community.
 She was recognized during her lifetime for her extensive knowledge and technical skill.
 Lambert received the award for Outstanding Contributions to American Archeology for the 50th Anniversary of the Society for American Archaeology in 1985.
 In 1988, she was honored with the New Mexico Heritage Preservation Award from the Santa Fe Office of Cultural Affairs and she and her husband shared the recognition as Santa Fe Living Treasures awarded that same year.

-Lambert was an acquaintance of Georgia O'Keefe through the artist's interest in rocks and Indian artifacts, through their mutual associates Maria Chabot and Mary Cabot Wheelright.
+Lambert was an acquaintance of Georgia O'Keeffe through the artist's interest in rocks and Indian artifacts, through their mutual associates Maria Chabot and Mary Cabot Wheelright.

 Marjorie Lambert died on 16 December 2006 in Santa Fe, New Mexico.